Data analysis: Analytical activities of data users

 Users may have particular data points of interest within a data set, as opposed to the general messaging outlined above.
 Such low-level user analytic activities are presented in the following table.
 The taxonomy can also be organized by three poles of activities: retrieving values, finding data points, and arranging data points.

 Barriers to effective analysis

 Barriers to effective analysis may exist among the analysts performing the data analysis or among the audience.
 Distinguishing fact from opinion, cognitive biases, and innumeracy are all challenges to sound data analysis.

 Confusing fact and opinion

 Effective analysis requires obtaining relevant facts to answer questions, support a conclusion or formal opinion, or test hypotheses.
 Facts by definition are irrefutable, meaning that any person involved in the analysis should be able to agree upon them.
-For example, in August 2010, the Congressional Budget Office (CBO) estimated that extending the Bush tax cuts of 2001 and 2003 for the 2011–2020 time period would add approximately $3.3 trillion to the national debt.
-Everyone should be able to agree that indeed this is what CBO reported; they can all examine the report.
-This makes it a fact.
-Whether persons agree or disagree with the CBO is their own opinion.

-As another example, the auditor of a public company must arrive at a formal opinion on whether financial statements of publicly traded corporations are "fairly stated, in all material respects".
+The auditor of a public company must arrive at a formal opinion on whether financial statements of publicly traded corporations are "fairly stated, in all material respects".
 This requires extensive analysis of factual data and evidence to support their opinion.
-When making the leap from facts to opinions, there is always the possibility that the opinion is erroneous.